 Are you looking for a new home?Habitat for Humanity welcomes all applicants.
-We are a Christian Housing Ministry; however, applicants need not be affiliated with any faith or denomination.
-Our purpose is to build homes with families and sell the houses at no profit and no interest to families who could not otherwise afford a home.
+Applicants need not be affiliated with any faith or denomination.
+Our purpose is to build homes and sell the houses using a non-profit loan to persons who could not otherwise afford a home.

-Basic Guidelines for Home-ownership by Being a Partner Family
+Basic Guidelines for Home-ownership by Being a Partner Homeowner

 Ability to Pay

 You will be buying your home from Habitat for Humanity and must be able to demonstrate your ability to pay the monthly house payment.
 This payment will include the mortgage payment, real estate taxes, and insurance.
-Because we do not charge interest, your monthly payment will be less than with a conventional loan.
+Because you will have a non-profit loan, your monthly payment will be less than with a conventional loan.

-You will be considered for a Habitat home if your present housing is not adequate and if you are unable to obtain adequate housing through other conventional means.
+You must currently live in Clinton County and have done so for at least one year.
+You will be considered for a Habitat home if your present housing is not adequate, and if you are unable to obtain adequate housing through other conventional means.
 Lack of adequate housing may include problems with the present structure such as the water, electrical or sewage service systems; heating system; or failure to meet city property maintenance standards.
-Also taken into consideration are the numbers, the ages and the sex of children compared to the number of bedrooms in your present home.
+Also taken into consideration are the numbers, the ages and the gender of children compared to the number of bedrooms in your present home.

-When selected, you become a “partner family” in the Habitat movement.
-To be a “partner family,” you must complete 300 hours of volunteer work with Habitat, which will count toward your total “sweat equity” contribution to be completed before becoming a homeowner.
-These hours may be earned by assisting in constructing your home and the homes of others, providing food for volunteers, or volunteering at your school or church.
+When selected, you become a “partner homeowner” in the Habitat movement.
+To be a “partner homeowner,” you must complete 300 hours of volunteer work with Habitat, which will count toward your total “sweat equity” contribution to be completed before becoming a homeowner.
+These hours may be earned by assisting in constructing your home, providing food for volunteers, or volunteering in the community.
 Family and friends may contribute up to 120 hours of your sweat equity.

 You will be responsible for maintenance and repairs of your house from the time you move into your home.

-After moving into your home, the Family Support Committee will maintain an ongoing relationship with you; this includes financial counseling and household maintenance education.
+After moving into your home, the Homeowner Support Committee will maintain an ongoing relationship with you; this may include financial counseling and household maintenance education.